 Oh, boy!
 Andrew & Christina’s wedding at Ritter Farms was a DAMN.
 GOOD.
 ONE.
-If you follow me on Facebook (and you should!), you probably saw my video clip of 200 guests passionately singing-a-long to the final song of the night, Neil Diamond’s “Sweet Caroline”*.
-And maybe as a Red Sox fan I’m bias, but I couldn’t imagine a more perfect ending to a reception that started out with some serious energy.
+If you follow me on Facebook, you probably saw my video clip of 200 guests passionately singing-a-long to the final song of the night, Neil Diamond’s “Sweet Caroline”.
+And maybe as a Red Sox fan I’m biased, but I couldn’t imagine a more perfect ending to a reception that started out with some serious energy.

 I am a firm believer that the Master of Ceremonies role is just as important, if not more important, as the DJ role to the success of any wedding reception.
 A great MC does three things: